The Retinoid Rule Dermatologists Are Urging Everyone to Follow

 What you need to know about AHAs and BHAs

-“AHAs and BHAs, such as glycolic, lactic, and salicylic acids, can cause skin to be more susceptible to sun damage from being regularly exfoliated, and these are commonly used in anti-aging, skin-brightening, and acne-fighting products,” shares Julie Russak, MD, a New York City-based dermatologist.
+You know all those alpha hydroxy acid (AHA) and beta hydroxy acid (BHA) cleansers, toners, and moisturizers you have in your bathroom vanity?
+They are actually, in part, responsible for your vulnerability to sun damage.
+According to Julie Russak, MD, a New York City-based dermatologist, AHAs and BHAs, such as glycolic, lactic, and salicylic acids, exfoliate skin, leaving it more susceptible to sun damage.
+“These retinoids are commonly used in anti-aging, skin-brightening, and acne-fighting products,” she says.
 “But when used consistently, retinoids help keep your skin clear, even out skin tone, reverse sun damage, and prevent premature aging.
-Some products, like Skinbetter Science, actually combine a retinoid with Alpha Hydroxy Acid (lactic acid), resulting in less irritation.”
+Some products, like Skinbetter Science, actually combine a retinoid with lactic acid, resulting in less irritation.”

 Retinoids help prevent premature skin aging by minimizing fine lines and wrinkles through boosting the production of collagen.
 Interestingly, a 2015 study in the Journal of Cosmetic Dermatology suggests retinol in combination with a derivative of jasmonic acid, is an effective treatment with minimal side effects in treating photoaged skin, or aging caused by the sun.
 Topical tretinoin, also a retinoid, is the “gold standard” treatment for photoaging.

 According to the study researchers, it’s also effective, but less well-tolerated than the combined retinol treatment.
 Common side effects of both treatments range from dryness to irritation.
 Therefore, experts recommend the use of retinol creams every other day.
 However, you should consult your doctor to discuss the regimen that’s best for your skin and individual needs.

 When to apply a retinol cream